 After updating your browser, it is expected that the browser will have Transport Layer Security (TLS) 1.2 automatically enabled.
 You have to ensure the configuration supports the latest TLS version in instances where it is not.

 You can confirm if the configuration is okay using the following steps.

 - Go to "Projects."

 - Under SSL Client Test, select "Protocol Support," Here, you will establish whether your browser supports the latest TLS version.

-If your server and browser and server are using the same protocol, it is a sign that your browser version is not the issue.
+If your browser and server are using the same protocol, it is a sign that your browser version is not the issue.

 A successful SSL Handshake is essential for data to be transferred securely over the internet.
 However, sometimes the handshake may be unsuccessful, and the server will fail to establish a secure connection.

 The good news is that the causes of the SSL Handshake Failed error can be fixed easily with the steps listed above.
 If you fill any other methods avaiakble to solve this, please comment via the comment section.

 People also read: